syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Getting-Started.md

 ---
 layout: post
-title: Getting-Started | Windows Forms | Syncfusion
+title: Getting-Started with Windows Forms DataBoundGrid | Syncfusion
-description: Getting started in WinForms DataBoundGrid Control and learn how to use Forms Designer to create an Essential DataBound Grid.
+description: Learn here about getting started with Syncfusion Windows Forms DataBoundGrid Control, its elements, and more.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# Getting Started in WinForms DataBoundGrid
+# Getting Started with Windows Forms DataBoundGrid

 This section will provide step-by-step procedure to create Grid DataBound Grid through designer and through programmatic approach in a .NET application.